 Measures to dissolve the bezoar

 To help break down and dissolve a bezoar, a doctor may prescribe cola or cellulase for people who have mild symptoms.
 Cellulase is dissolved in water and taken by mouth for 2 to 5 days.
-Doctors may also give another drug taken by mouth called metoclopramide.
-This drug stimulates the movement of contents through the stomach and intestines.
+Doctors may also give another medication taken by mouth called metoclopramide.
+This medication stimulates the movement of contents through the stomach and intestines.

 If the bezoar does not dissolve or if people have moderate to severe symptoms, doctors can try to remove the bezoar by doing endoscopy.

 During endoscopy, doctors sometimes use forceps, a laser, or other instruments to break bezoars into pieces so that they can pass through or be removed more easily.

 Bezoars that are hard as rocks (such as those made of persimmons) usually need to be removed surgically.